X11Libre/ports-gentoo/README.md

 EndSection
 ```

-This forces the Nvidia driver to be loaded, even if it was compiled for a different ABI version, which is the case with XLibre.
-For more information, please see the [Nvidia proprietary driver](https://github.com/X11Libre/xserver/wiki/Compatibility-of-XLibre#nvidia-proprietary-driver) section of [Compatibility of XLibre · X11Libre/xserver Wiki](https://github.com/X11Libre/xserver/wiki/Compatibility-of-XLibre).
+Starting with version 25.0.0.16, the proprietary Nvidia driver is autodetected and handled internally without any special configuration.
+Please see the [Compatibility of XLibre (X11Libre/xserver Wiki)](https://github.com/X11Libre/xserver/wiki/Compatibility-of-XLibre) page for [more details on the Nvidia driver](https://github.com/X11Libre/xserver/wiki/Compatibility-of-XLibre#nvidia-proprietary-driver) and compatibility in general.

 ## List of X Drivers Not in the Overlay